 So today I’m asking how do you keep your treadmill training interesting?

 Personally I use treadmills for HIIT training.
 So I’ll sprint for anywhere from 30–60 seconds then walk for the same amount of time.
 There are no rules really and generally the faster I sprint, the shorter the duration and the more time I need to recover.
 I’ve also seen many people wearing weight vests or setting the treadmill to a super high incline.
 But for the most part when I see someone on a treadmill, they’re moving at the same pace, whether walking or running, for almost the entire time.
-That’s just pure to me!
+That’s just as boring as watching paint dry to me!

 The truth is the treadmill CAN be a valuable training tool.
-For instance, during some CrossFit workouts, I may jump on the treadmill and sprint ¼ mile as part of the Workout Of The Day.
+For instance, during some WOD’s, I may jump on the treadmill and sprint ¼ mile as part of the session.
 Or I may start the workout off with a ½ mile sprint, perform the WOD then finish with another ½ mile.
 I mean after all treadmills are for running and walking right?
 Well yes and no. What if I told you to try walking lunges, mountain climbers, sideways shuffles or even running backwards on the treadmill?
 How about putting your HANDS on the treadmill with your feet on the ground and trying walking planks?
 My friends, the treadmill is much more versatile than you think and again you’re imagination is the only limiting factor.

 A great workout I’ve performed in the past is called The ¼ Mile Drag.
 This is a series of ¼ mile sprints followed by 30 seconds of 8 bodyweight and 4 dumbbell / resistance band exercises.
 It’s a full body workout that utilizes the treadmill as part of the routine in a useful and productive way.
 And of course you can swap out exercises as you see fit and change times as well.
 But you get the general idea that long, boring bouts of treadmill use don’t have to be that way.
 Here’s another little workout to try – get on the treadmill with the power OFF, hands on the rail in front and start pushing the belt.
 Then try to generate enough momentum to start a sprint.
 That’s super tough and a great workout that will leave you breathless very quickly.